jisc-services/Public-Documentation/PublicationsRouter/api/v3/Send.md

 &nbsp;
 &nbsp;

-## Notification Endpoints (for sending notifications to PubRouter)
+# Notification endpoints (for sending notifications to PubRouter)

+The Notification API endpoints
+* POST /notification
+* POST /notification/list

-The Notification API endpoints takes an identical request (header and body) to the Validation API endpoints, so that you can develop against the Validation API and then switch seamlessly over to live notifications.
+take an identical request (header and body) to the Validation API endpoints, so that you can develop against the Validation API and then switch seamlessly over to live notifications.
 However, there will be a difference in the response body that is received.

 Again, you must have "Publisher account" to access this endpoint.